-Using a fisheye lens for extreme sports such as skateboarding will make the photo capture look more creative.
+Using a fisheye lens for extreme sports such as snowboarding or skateboarding will make the capture look more creative.

-This is because the fisheye lens tends to focus on the subject in the middle; it gives a ‘big air’ effect on the scene that surrounds an object.
+This is because this glass tends to focus on the subject in the middle.

-This allows you to fully capture and focuses the image on the skateboarder’s moves and tricks.
+It gives a ‘big air’ effect on the scene that surrounds an object and allows you to fully capture and focus the view on the skateboarder’s moves and tricks.

 In addition to sports, fisheye lenses are used in architecture photography, as well as for creating 3D panoramas of any objects.

-This creates a scene that looks real to life because when you film through the actually peephole, it would be next to impossible.
+It is a fisheye that makes it look real to life.
+Because if you try to film through the actual peephole, it would be next to impossible.

-Because they give a broader focus on its subject, an underwater photo well put the viewers focus onto the subject and not the other elements of the ocean.
+Because they give a broader focus on its subject, an underwater photo will put the viewers’ focus onto the subject and not the other elements of the ocean.

 It will also capture a beautifully distorted image because there are fewer straight lines underwater.